Single Day-ahead Coupling (SDAC)

 Input data to PCR EUPHEMIA are the network capacities and constraints provided by the TSOs and the bids and offers provided by the NEMOs.

-This process maximises social welfare (consumer surplus, supplier surplus and congestion rent) and takes into account price limits of orders and network constraints.
+This process maximizes social welfare (consumer surplus, supplier surplus and congestion rent) and takes into account price limits of orders and network constraints.
 The algorithm is designed to regard a large variety of orders and network features as well as local market rules.

 Output data are clearing prices, matched trades, scheduled exchanges, and the net position of bidding areas.